Package insert / product label

 Plasma clearance in neonatal patients (less than 1 month of age) receiving ECMO was considerably lower (3 to 4 mL/min/kg) than observed in children or adults.
 The elimination half-life in neonates averaged 6.6 hours as compared to approximately 2 hours in adults and pediatric patients.

 Serum concentrations necessary to inhibit 50% of stimulated gastric acid secretion are estimated to be 36 to 94 ng/mL.
-Following single IV or IM 50 mg doses, serum concentrations of ranitidine are in this range for 6 to 8 hours.
+Following single intravenous or intramuscular 50 mg doses, serum concentrations of ranitidine are in this range for 6 to 8 hours.

 It appears that basal- and betazole-stimulated secretions are most sensitive to inhibition by ranitidine hydrochloride, while pentagastrin-stimulated secretion is more difficult to suppress.